AbWahab07/taproom-developer-test/README.md

 #### On the development side...
 * Your code should be clean and consistent.
 * We'll be looking closely at your preferred methods for JavaScript and CSS.
-We're fans of ES6 and keeping libraries to a minimum.
+We're fans of ES6 and keeping libraries to a minimum. **use the /scripts directory to compile your es6**.
 * Code should be placed in the appropriate files.

 ### Get started